jfrog/terraform-provider-artifactory/docs/resources/backup.md

 * `create_archive`               - (Optional) If set, backups will be created within a Zip archive (Slow and CPU intensive).
 Default value is `false`.
 * `exclude_new_repositories`     - (Optional) When set, new repositories will not be automatically added to the backup.
 Default value is `false`.
 * `send_mail_on_error`           - (Optional) If set, all Artifactory administrators will be notified by email if any problem is encountered during backup.
 Default value is `true`.
+* `verify_disk_space`            - (Optional) If set, Artifactory will verify that the backup target location has enough disk space available to hold the backed up data.
+If there is not enough space available, Artifactory will abort the backup and write a message in the log file.
+Applicable only to non-incremental backups.
+* `export_mission_control`       - (Optional) When set to true, mission control will not be automatically added to the backup.
+Default value is 'false'.

 ## Import